Two months ago I ran into a fascinating interview with Dr. Rhonda Patrick discussing her experience with intermittent fasting (IF).

 We were shocked and giddy… it was like discovering the holy grail of weight loss.

-All this time and all this effort put into diets and exercise and yet the best result happened from something as easy as eating less hours a day?!
+All this time and all this effort put into diets and exercise and yet the best result happened from something as easy as eating fewer hours a day?!

 My pregnant friend tried IF as well: not only did she stop gaining weight (unlike prior weigh-ins where she had consistently gained 2 kilos) BUT she no longer felt heartburn.